Not the most common type of fireworks display in the UK but here are your options.

 Professional daytime fireworks and SFX

-Whilst the range of daylight fireworks in consumer fireworks is very limited, the opposite is true for professional display companies.
-There’s a huge amount to choose from including aerial shells with colours, ground maroons and even flame and spark effects.
+Whilst the range of daylight fireworks in consumer fireworks is very limited, it’s different for professional display companies.
+There’s a larger amount to choose from including aerial shells with colours, ground maroons and even flame and spark effects.
 Many of these are also close proximity effects and can be fired indoors.
 So for those with bigger budgets and particularly anyone staging a corporate event, speak to your local professional display company.

 The other Choosing Fireworks sections might also be of help in case your display also falls within the scope of those too.